-Description of Indicator Baseline Level in 1 st PIR (self Midterm target End of project Midterm level Achievement Justification for Level reported) level target level Assessment rating rating Number of new Two national In Indonesia, 76 At least 40 At least 60 A total of 206 HS The target has partnership mechanisms green organizations were newly private sector, private sector, organizations in the 3 been achieved and with funding for commodity connected and engaged in civil society, civil society, pilot countries. exceeded in all 3 sustainable platforms (in broad-based dialogue under and donor and donor countries management solutions Indonesia the platforms.
-19 new organizations organizations 142 in Indonesia: of natural resources, and partners were connected newly newly - 1 National platform ( ecosystem services, Paraguay) through the national connected and connected and 25) chemicals and waste at Indonesia Palm Oil Platform engaged in engaged in - 3 District platforms (22 national and/or (FOXSBI) including 3 private broad-based broad-based in Pelalawan), 15 in South subnational level. sector, 11 NGOs, 1 dialogue under dialogue under Tapanuli, 26 in SIntang) association, 3 development national and national and - 3 Provincial Platforms organizations, and 1 sub-national sub-national (17 in Riau, 18 in West certification body.
-At the platforms platforms Kalimatan, 34 North provincial level, 38 partners Sumatra) were newly connected including private sector, 20 in LIberia NGOs, universities, and 1 National (11) associations.
-19 new - 1 subnational (9) organizations, farmers groups, academic 29 in Paraguay institutions, donor - 1 subnational (29)
+Description of Indicator Baseline Level Midterm target level End of project target level Midterm level Assessment Justification for rating

+Number of new Two national In Indonesia, 76 At least 40 At least 60 A total of 206 HS The target has

+partnership mechanisms • organizations in the 3 been achieved and

+commodity , I' civil society, pilot countries. exceeded in all 3

+broad-based dialogue under and donor phot countries. countries

+Indonesia organizations 142 in Indonesia: Countries

+and · · newly - 1 National platform (

+l' • •

+1 Paraguay) 25)

+chemicals and waste at Indonesia Palm Oil Platform engaged in - 3 District platforms (22

+national and/or 1, , broad-based in Pelalawan), 15 in South

+subnational level.
+Tapanuli, 26 in SIntang)

+· ' national and national and - 3 Provincial Platforms

+organizations, and 1 sub-national sub-national (17 in Riau, 18 in West

+certification body.
+At the platforms platforms Kalimatan, 34 North

+provincial level, 38 partners Sumatra)

+were newly connected

+including private sector, 20 in Liberia

+NGOs, universities, and - 1 National (11)

+associations.
+19 new - 1 subnational (9)

+organizations, farmers 2 03.0.1.0.1.011(3)

+groups, academic 29 in Paraguay

+institutions, donor - 1 subnational (29)